zemandic/kubernetes-ingress/docs/content/configuration/policy-resource.md

 **IMPORTANT NOTE**
 When configuring a CRL with the `ingressMTLS.crlFileName` field, there are additional steps to consider and limitations to understand.
 1. The Ingress Controller will expect the CRL, in this case `webapp.crl`, will be in `/etc/nginx/secrets`.
-We recommend updating your Ingress Controller deployment to add a Volume to mount your CRL to `/etc/nginx/secrets`
+A volume mount will need to be added to the Ingress Controller deployment add your CRL to `/etc/nginx/secrets`
 2. When updating the content of your CRL (e.g a new certificate has been revoked), NGINX will need to be reloaded to pick up the latest changes.
-We recommend updating the name of your CRL and applying this update to your `ingress-mtls.yaml` policy to ensure NGINX picks up the latest CRL.
+Depending on your environment this may require updating the name of your CRL and applying this update to your `ingress-mtls.yaml` policy to ensure NGINX picks up the latest CRL.

 Please refer to the Kubernetes documentation on [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) to find the best implementation for your environment.